Hethsron/efamorgi/README.md

 ## Plateforms

-efamorgi is compatible with all plateforms.
+efamorgi is Web Platform developed with IntelliJ IDEA Community and compatible with all platforms.

 ## Material Design